This article will talk about the most popular PaaS platforms available to host your modern application.

 AWS Elastic Beanstalk

-Features like load balancing, auto-scaling, application health monitoring are all handled automatically by AWS.
+Features like load balancing, auto-scaling, and application health monitoring are all handled automatically by AWS.

-- Multiple languages and platform supported – Java, .NET, Python, Ruby, PHP, Node.js, Go, Docker.
+Multiple languages and platforms supported – Java, .NET, Python, Ruby, PHP, Node.js, Go, Docker.

-- Uses auto-scaling and Elastic load balancing to scale application based on need
+Uses auto-scaling and Elastic load balancing to scale applications based on the need

 You don’t pay anything for AWS Elastic Beanstalk; you only pay for the AWS resources used to store and run your application.